 Looking for a different place to have lunch or dinner, or simply for a drink?
 Gaze across Lisbon’s cityscape at one of these rooftop restaurants, bars and terraces.

 Lisbon’s best fado restaurants have some great offers to enjoy on 31 December.
 Take a look at our roundup of where to eat and listen to fado in Bairro Alto and Alfama on New Year’s Eve.

 Portugal is home of 23 Michelin awarded restaurants in total, five of which are in the Portuguese capital.
 Find out where to eat food in Lisbon from world-class chefs, awarded one or more shining Michelin stars.

 Celebrate New Year’s Eve with Lisbon’s New Year fireworks display on board of a River Tejo cruise – find out about some of the best offers.

 Discover the best spots in the Bairro Alto to experience fado in Lisbon.
 Our top picks include dinner-and-show places as well as less expensive fado houses.

 If you need to take a break from Portuguese cuisine, try In Bocca al Lupo, a pizza restaurant committed to using fresh, organic ingredients long before organic became trendy.

 Alongside history and tradition, Pastéis de Belém is widely recognised as the patisserie in Lisbon to sample the authentic pastel de nata (custard tart).

-Finding organic food in Lisbon has never been easier.
-From local shops that also offer meals and snacks down to farmers’ markets, here are the best places to buy organic products in Lisbon.
+Buying organic food in Lisbon has never been easier.
+From local shops that also offer meals and snacks down to farmers markets, here are the best places to buy organic food in Lisbon.

 Reserve an evening to sample the Portuguese fado and traditional cuisine.
 From amateur fado to well-known fado singers, Alfama is the best area to soak up Lisbon’s aesthetic melancholy.